InaMariaDeutschmann/TemporalNetworkBBMO/README.md

 Preprint: available soon

 This repository contains the data needed to redo the analysis:
-- The BBMO microbial sequence abundances (ASV tables), taxonomic classifications, environmental data,
+- The BBMO microbial sequence abundances (ASV tables), taxonomic classifications, and environmental data including nutrients
 - the networks
 - R-Markdowns for data analysis
 - commands to run eLSA for network construction